+Strategic Objectives 2 • 5
-Strategic Objectives 2•5 Local Plan Part 1 Policies SDP2 Local Plan Part 2 Policies LIV6 • LIV7 Targets • Deliver a minimum of 2,640 dwellings by 2030. • Deliver housing (plan wide and site basis) in accordance with the housing trajectory • Secure the delivery of the housing target in accordance with the Spatial Strategy Triggers • Less than half of the housing requirement has been delivered by 2025.
-Housing Delivery Test falls to 90% or less. • There is no planning activity on allocated sites by 2025. • There is no robust and deliverable five year housing land supply

-Indicators HS01 Number of new homes completed (including trends over time) by: Location HS02 Future predicted housing completions (based on the SHLAA update) and revised delivery target.
+Local Plan Part 1 Policies SDP2

+Local Plan Part 2 Policies LIV6 • LIV7

+Targets • Deliver a minimum of 2,640 dwellings by 2030.

+Deliver housing (plan wide and site basis) in accordance with the housing trajectory Secure the delivery of the housing target in accordance with the Spatial Strategy Triggers Less than half of the housing requirement has been delivered by 2025.
+Housing Delivery Test falls to 90% or less.
+There is no planning activity on allocated sites by 2025.
+There is no robust and deliverable five year housing land supply Indicators HS01 Number of new homes completed (including trends over time) by: Location HS02 Future predicted housing completions (based on the SHLAA update) and revised delivery target.
 HS03 Number of new dwellings granted planning permission and total of dwellings with an extant planning consent by: Location Monitoring of allocated site delivery.
 Delivery Agencies Pendle Borough Council, private developers, Town and Parish Councils, the community and community forums, Pendle Enterprise and Regeneration Ltd, Lancashire County Council, Registered Providers, Homes England, Lancashire Local Enterprise Partnership.
-Delivery Mechanisms • Pre- application advice/discussions Determination of planning applications through the Development Management process. • Continued engagement through the development process.
-Risks • The availability of sites changes (L) • Unanticipated constraints render all or part of the site unsuitable for housing (L) and Sites do not come forward as anticipated in scale and/or timeframe, including stalling and/or lower annual completion rates (M) mitted/built proposals do not conform with policy uirements (L) Market change affects the viability of development ar the deliverability of key infrastructure/planning obligations (M) infra ectives/Targets for the provision and support of astructure and services, open space, affordable sing, and the environment are not achieved (L-M) Contingencies • Eng agement through the planning process. k with developers/partners to remove barriers to elopment. • Inve stment by delivery agencies/Grant funding. dfall development/alternative suitable sites within SHLAA. • Loca al Plan Review.
-Key Linkages National Planning Policy Framework (2019)
+Delivery Mechanisms • Pre- application advice/discussions ermination of planning applications through the elopment Management process. • Con tinued engagement through the development cess.
+Risks • The availability of sites changes (L) nticipated constraints render all or part of the site uitable for housing (L) Sites do not come forward as anticipated in scale and/or timeframe, including stalling and/or lower annual completion rates (M) mitted/built proposals do not conform with policy uirements (L) Market change affects the viability of development at the deliverability of key infrastructure/planning obligations (M)

-Planning Practice Guidance

-Pendle Core Strategy

-Pendle Housing Needs Assessment 2020

-Pendle Strategic Housing Land Availability Assessment

-Pendle Infrastructure Strategy
+Objectives/Targets for the provision and support of infrastructure and services, open space, affordable housing, and the environment are not achieved (L-M) Contingencies Engagement through the planning process.
+Work with developers/partners to remove barriers to development.
+Investment by delivery agencies/Grant funding.
+Windfall development/alternative suitable sites within the SHLAA.
+Local Plan Review.
+Key Linkages National Planning Policy Framework (2021) Planning Practice Guidance Pendle Core Strategy Pendle Housing Needs Assessment 2020 Pendle Strategic Housing Land Availability Assessment Pendle Infrastructure Strategy